drone/docs/content/template/_index.md

 This will simplify configuration management at organizations that have large numbers of similar configuration files; it will reduce the complexity of YAML files in individual repositories and will simplify the management of configuration across repositories.

+Templates use Go templating.
+For advanced usage, please see the [documentation](https://pkg.go.dev/text/template).

 Here are the articles in this section:

 {{< cards >}}